SeijiStory/COMP3793-Asn1/README.txt

   The biggest challenge was probably figuring out how to serialize the JSON object into a book object; the JSON layout does not exacly fit the model of the Book model, so I had to write a custom function to serialize the Book models from JSON.
+A secondary challenge was dealing with unexpected inputs; I had assumed that ISBN_10 would always come as a string that was convertable to int, so when the application ran into an ISBN with an X in it, it crashed, so I had to actually log the output and explore the API to realize that the ISBNs could contain non-integer values.

 Any Special Instructions For Testing Your App: N/A